ArthurFerreira2/Herve/README.md

 ## Loader

-Our memory is only 64KiB  (who needs more ?) - well, I had to increase it to be able to run the forth interpreter ... (more on the Forth folder)
+Our memory is only 64KiB  (who needs more ?) - well, I had to increase it a bit to be able to run the forth interpreter - more on the Forth folder

-We load the binaries from the ELF into memory and set the program counter (PC) accordingly.
+We load binaries from ELF formated files into memory and set the program counter (PC) accordingly.
 The stack pointer (SP register) is set at the highest memory address.

 Memory is flat : no paging, no access attributes and thus you can read, write and execute at any location.